 As a business you are required to provide certain information to website users under the E-Commerce Regulations and the Consumer Contract Regulations.
 There are a number of key information items that need to be provided under both sets of Regulations and importantly you need to give a 14 day ‘cooling off’ period to customers and refunds must be given within 14 days of due cancellation.

 You need to make sure that you put in place a website development agreement with your website developer.
 This document will set out key obligations in relation to the development of the site, timescales, costs and who owns the source code and intellectual property in the website.

 This blog briefly summaries the key documents and main legal issues that you need to consider when setting up your website.
-For more information, please contact LawBite.
+For more information, explore our range of business document templates or please contact LawBite.